Neiland85/a4co-ddd-microservices/PRODUCT_SERVICE_DDD_DATABASE_INTEGRATION.md

   public add(other: Price): Price {
     if (this.currency !== other.currency) {
-      throw new Error('Cannot add prices with different currencies');
+      throw new Error("Cannot add prices with different currencies");
     }
     return new Price(this.amount + other.amount, this.currency);
   }